1216670058/CSC8508TeamProject/README.md

 ## Game Goal
 * Pick up your tool, collect woods and rocks
 * Build rails on train to make the train move further
-* Notice the water level to avoid the train on fire
+* Final goal for the railway is the train station
-* Final goal is the train station
+* Always notice the water level to avoid the train on fire
 * Five levels in total